-The 2018 call for applications to the Leadership Fellowships in Public Engagement is now closed.
+The 2019 call for applications to the Leadership Fellowships in Public Engagement is now open.

 Proposed engagement programmes must clearly focus around the remit of the STFC science programme (astronomy, solar and planetary science, particle physics, particle astrophysics, cosmology, nuclear physics and accelerator science) or clearly and demonstrably align to the science and technology work of STFC’s national and international laboratories and facilities.

 Fellowships will not be awarded unless there is a strong and demonstrable link between the proposed activities and STFC science and technology.
 We welcome proposals that emphasise a strong inter-disciplinary connection to STFC’s remit.

 STFC intends Leadership Fellows in Public Engagement to play a prominent role in raising the standards of public engagement – either in their host department, institution, and/or wider research community, and to champion the value of public engagement with research.